AxonFramework/AxonFramework/axon-5/design-principles.md

   And if a user would like to use Kotlin's coroutines, they should wire a distinct `CoroutineCommandGateway`.
   Without doing so, we can not guarantee that we can map the respective context implementations (e.g., `ThreadLocal` or `Context` (Project Reactor)) over to Axon Framework's `ProcessingContext`.

-## Message Intercepting
-- Dispatch Interceptors should allow reaction to the responses of handling the message(s).
-  Or, distinct Result Interceptors should be present throughout the Framework's bus implementations.
-- Distinct interceptor support interfaces should not be necessary.
-  Instead, the constructors/builders of the respective bus implementations should allow provisioning of a a single instance.
-  This single instance internally represents the chain of interceptors to utilize before dispatching, handling, or result returning.

 ## Message Handling
 * A Message Handler should be capable of defining the business name of the message it handles, and the type it wants to receive it in.